zmeid/Urban-Dictionary/README.md

 - I use "Region - endRegion" to make code cleaner.
 - Almost all libraries/classes are injected by Dagger to classes.
 - Timber is configured with custom TimberLineNumberDebugTree which provides clickable logs to navigate developer to the point where log was generated.
+- I tried to document all classes and necessary methods with KDoc.
+- LeakCanary helped me a lot to catch memory leaks and correct memory usage.
+It shows notifications when LeakCanary's object watcher detects leaks.

 # Some scenarios: